EyasuTeshome/vet-clinic/README.md

 # Vet_Clinic Database

 This is a simple relational database for vet_clinic.
-The database contains a table for <animals>.
+The database contains a table for animals.
 The table contains information like name of the animal, date of birth, weight and more.

 ## Getting Started